43081j/43081j.github.io/_posts/2018-10-10-lit-element-types.md

 You see, these constructors happen to behave the same way we want a deserializer function to behave (though `Boolean` is _slightly_ different).

+Boolean is different because Lit handles `null` as `false`, for you.

 ## Conclusion